taberkkaya/CleanArchitecture/README.md

+## ⚠️ Project Discontinued

+**Important:** This repository is no longer actively maintained.
+The instructor of the course where this project originated has removed their custom NuGet packages, which makes it impractical to continue development or complete the remaining course modules.

+The source code will remain available for reference purposes.

 # Clean Architecture Course Project

 This repository contains the source code developed during the Clean Architecture course by Taner Saydam on Udemy.